 Daily Post Athenian, March 5, 1945

-Mr. and Mrs. T.S.
-Sayne of the Union McMinn community, have received a telegram from the War Department, informing them that their son, Corporal wallace Sharp Sayne, 21, who was previously reported missing in action over Munich, Germany since October 29, was killed in action on that day.
+Mr. and Mrs. T.E.
+Sayne of the Union McMinn community, have received a telegram from the War Department, informing them that their son, Corporal Wallace Sharp Sayne, 21, who was previously reported missing in action over Munich, Germany since October 29, was killed in action on that day.
 Corporal Sayne, waist gunner and aerial engineer on a B-24 Liberator bomber had been in service two years and had been overseas 43 days when his plane was reported missing.

 According to information received by is parents the plane on which he was on duty was disabled and went down into the Adriatic sea while on their return to their base in Italy following a bombing mission over Germany.
 Corporal Sayne was home last September and the last letter his parents received was dated October 25, They received the message stating that he was missing in November.